iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 **Remarks**

 The letters in the name of the opeartor $\Limsup{}, \Liminf{}$ had been capitalized to distinguish the difference between the limits of a sequence of set, or the limit of an elements.
+Observe that the space $X$ is not metric space and the distance function is not used in this definition.